adgaffney23/kickstarter-analysis/README.md

 The following challanges/difficulities were encountered while performing this analysis.

 * My first challange was involing Excel operating very slowly.
-When using a new MacBook Air running the latest verior of
+When using a new MacBook Air running the latest OS and version of Excel, performing any calculations, insertion of PiviotTables or Charts was painstakingly slow.
+After switching to an older Mac running an earlier OS performance improved dramatically.
+* The second challenge I encountered was with using the COUNTIFS function.
+I have used this funciton on multiple previous occassions, however I needed to use Google to research how to include criteria for obtaining counts between to constraints.
+* The final challange I encourtered is with the purpose of the readme deliverable.
+It was not very clear if this taks was to be performed as a pretend analysis for a preten client, or if the purpose was to document my experience with the module as a student.
+For example, is this question on difficulities desiged to explore difficulties I had in completing the module or to describe difficulties in the analysis which may or may not effect the end results.

 ## Results